Salient Features Of The CPAT

 A CPAT certificate is the document that candidates who have passed the examination receive from the certifying body.
 This document serves as a proof of a firefighting aspirant having taken this test and having passed in it.
-Firefighting academies refer to the performance statement(s) of admission seekers in this document, for taking decisions regarding their admissions in their academies.
-The certificate is issued on site to candidates who pass this examination.
+Firefighting academies refer to the performance statement(s) of admission seekers from this document, for taking admission related decisions.
+The certificate is issued on-site to candidates who pass this examination.
 The validity period of this certificate is mentioned on it.

 An Overview of the CPAT

 The IAFF and IFCC Fire Service Joint Labour-Management CPAT comprises eight categories of physical tests.
 The pass certificate is awarded to candidates who have successfully completed all the tests.